Take in real stories from NAR members about how they have saved time, money, and gained an edge through NAR REALTOR Benefits®.

 When you’re managing a successful, busy real estate business, who has time to run to the doctor for minor ailments?

-Such services have become appealing alternatives to traditional in-person doctor’s appointments or emergency room visits, and NAR members receive special benefits including a group discounted monthly rate.
+Such services have become appealing alternatives to traditional in-person doctor’s appointments or urgent care visits, and NAR members receive special benefits including a group discounted monthly rate.

 “Telemedicine is perhaps the most rapidly evolving area in health care.
 About 15 million Americans receive some form of remote medical care every year,” says the Washington Post.